daniel-simanek/gspreadplusplus/README.md

 - Returns status codes for operations (0 for success, 1 for failure)
 - Prints detailed error messages for debugging
 - Gracefully handles missing keys, sheet access issues, and credential problems
+- Validates column count when appending with preserved headers

 ## Contributing